Facing a Parent's Dementia - The Day They Asked "Who Are You?"

 1. Don't Bear Caregiving Alone

 Dementia caregiving is too heavy a burden for one person.
-Community comprehensive support centers, long-term care insurance services (day services, short stays), and dementia cafes - make full use of every available social resource.
+Community comprehensive support centers are public institutions that offer free consultations about care, including referrals to care managers and assistance with long-term care insurance applications.
+Day services, short stays, and dementia cafes - make full use of every available social resource.
 It is important to remind yourself that "asking for help is not weakness."
+As a first step when you feel overwhelmed, call your local community comprehensive support center.

 2. Secure Time for Yourself